-Due to the international scope of our operations, our assets, earnings, expenses and cash flows are influenced by movements in exchange rates of several currencies, particularly the U.S. dollar, the pound sterling and the euro.
-Our reporting currency is denominated in U.S. dollars and our functional currency is the pound sterling (except that the functional currency of our U.S. subsidiary is the U.S. dollar) and the majority of our operating expenses are paid in pound sterling.
-We also regularly acquire services, consumables and materials in U.S. dollars, pound sterling and the euro.
+Due to the international scope of our operations, our assets, earnings, expenses and cash flows are influenced by movements in exchange rates of several currencies, particularly the U.S. dollar, the Pound Sterling and the euro.
+Our reporting currency is denominated in U.S. dollars and our functional currency is the Pound Sterling (except that the functional currency of our U.S. subsidiary is the U.S. dollar) and the majority of our operating expenses are paid in Pound Sterling.
+We also regularly acquire services, consumables and materials in U.S. dollars, Pound Sterling and the euro.
 Further potential future revenue may be derived from abroad, particularly from the United States.
-As a result, our business and the price of our ADSs may be affected by fluctuations in foreign exchange rates between the pound sterling and these other currencies, which may also have a significant impact on our results of operations and cash flows from period to period.
+As a result, our business and the price of our ADSs has been affected and may in the future be affected by fluctuations in foreign exchange rates between the Pound Sterling and these other currencies, which may also have a significant impact on our results of operations and cash flows from period to period.
 Currently, we do not have any exchange rate hedging arrangements in place.
 See Note 2 in the notes to our annual financial statements for a description of foreign exchange risks.